 - Saudi Aramco and SABIC JV for Crude Oil to Chemicals (COTC)

 - Ratnagiri integrated Refinery and Petrochemical Complex (likely JV of 3 Indian Oil Companies, Saudi Aramco and ADNOC)

 - ADNOC Mixed Feed Cracker integrated with Refinery

-- TOTAL, Saudi Aramco JV SATORP Mixed Feed Cracker integrated with refinery
+- TOTAL, Saudi Aramco JV SATORP Mixed Feed Cracker integrated with the refinery

-- 5 (or more) major Refinery-Petrochemicals integrated projects in China announced in last 2 years
+- 5 (or more) major Refinery-Petrochemicals integrated projects in China announced in the last 2 years

 - Petronas and Saudi Aramco JV Refinery and Petrochemical integrated development (RAPID project)

 I will touch some more on refinery-petrochemical integration in the future.
 Please feel free to contact me at email@example.com